danzimmerman/barebones_MAVLink/README.md

-# A Minimal QGroundControl Connection Example
+# A Minimal QGroundControl MAVLink Example

 QGroundControl (http://qgroundcontrol.com/) is an open-source "ground control station" for uncrewed aerial vehicles.
 Among many other features, it can display live-streaming inbound UDP video, provides attractive display of telemetry, and allows manual joystick remote control.
 It conveniently communicates with the vehicle controller using the [open MAVLink protocol](https://mavlink.io/).